tonuidavies/csv/README.md

 * Compatibility with use of linux terminal also contributed much to the decision.
 * Iteration in python is easy as this program expected me to loop through various components.

+## Conclusion
+The task has been a good challenge for any developer and it has given me a chance to think beyond basic python functions and classes.
+I can conclude that the task was succesful since the objective was achieved.
+I hope this will change how one will look at similar problems and come up with good solutions to such problems.

+Contributors and issues are welcomed.

+#### Tonui Davies